jjackson-eco/mammal_weather_lifehistory/meta_regression/README.md

 ### `testing_and_prior_predictive_simulation/prior_predictive_simulation.R`

 Before fitting our Bayesian meta-regression models, we need to develop effective priors.
-We opted to use conservative, regularising priors following McElreath 2020, which gave estimates within the parameter space observed in the raw data.
+We opted to use conservative, regularising priors following McElreath 2020, which gave predictions within the parameter space observed in the raw data.
 This was achieved through prior predictive simulation (PPS).
-Here, we compare the estimates and expectation of priors to the limits of observed data to inform the priors.
+Here, we compare the estimates and predictions of priors to the limits of observed data and expected patterns to inform the priors.
 In addition, priors were further tuned to improve the efficiency/accuracy of Markov chains during model selection analyses.

 In all cases, we chose conservative regularising priors to reflect the high number of parameters in phylogenetically or spatially controlled models.